Liberal Activists RAGE for Trump Impeachment at ‘March for Truth’ [VIDEO] | John Hawkins' Right Wing News

 Congressman Raskin spoke of Russian President Vladimir Putin leading a global conspiracy to destroy liberal democracy with his own puppets, ranging from President Rodrigo Duterte of the Philippines to President Trump.
 He also railed against the American President’s entire agenda as “an act of war” on the American people.

-This kind of rhetoric is dangerously divisive, especially because it’s based and emotion and not fact.
-People are more easy to conquer when they’re divided, and we’re seeing an increasingly “me vs. them” style in American politics.
+This kind of rhetoric is dangerously divisive, especially because it’s based on emotion and not fact.
+People are more easy to conquer when they’re divided and we’re seeing an increasingly “me vs. them” style in American politics.
 This has to end, or I fear that it may very well lead to the end of the American Experiment.

 - Share